-Students who are members of the Silas Craft Collegians program, Rouse Scholars program, athletic teams, or other learning communities at the college may be subject to additional disciplinary action as set forth by the rules of those organizations.
+Students who are members of athletic teams, work study programs, the Silas Craft Collegians program, Rouse Scholars program, or other learning communities at the college may be subject to additional disciplinary action as set forth by the rules of those organizations.
 These organizations will be informed of any infractions.

 The vice president of student services or designee will act on appeals based upon the report filed by the hearing committee chairperson, the student’s written brief, and any written response or memorandum prepared by college officials.
 All written materials considered by the vice president of student services or a designee will be subject to inspection, in accordance with the Family Educational Rights and Privacy Act.
 New evidentiary hearings will not be conducted in appeal.

 The following standards will apply when appeals are considered: